 1. Halloween (1978)

 For a long time I felt like this film was under-appreciated.
 And while it very well still may be, I feel like I've detailed it a lot in these posts over recent(ish) months.
 Still, great atmosphere again, and as always needs mentioning, the practical effects in this film are second to none.
-You'll be hard pressed to find a better monster/alien movie than this.
+You'll be hard pressed to find a better monster/alien movie than this.3.
+Escape from L.A.
+(1996)

 I know most people will prefer the first film from this series, "Escape from New York", but for me, Kurt Russell's Snake Plissken is at his best in this film.
 I believe this is one of the greatest movie characters of all time, and I can't imagine it being anyone but Kurt Russell.
-This movie is incredibly cheesy, but it's the lovable type that you can't help but enjoy.
+This movie is incredibly cheesy, but it's the lovable type that you can't help but enjoy.4.
+Vampires (1998)

 This movie hasn't aged as well as I'd like, but it's probably my most nostalgic selection on this list.
-I love the western vampire setting (we've seen it before and will see it again), and this might be some of the coolest work that James Woods has ever done.
+I love the western vampire setting (we've seen it before and will see it again), and this might be some of the coolest work that James Woods has ever done.5.
+Big Trouble in Little China (1986)

 So many films that I wanted to put in this spot, but we're bringing Kurt Russell back for round three.
 While Russell never falters in his more serious roles, a la "The Thing", the mix of comedy and action in this film may be the perfect venue for his personality.
 With a great mullet and plenty of cheesy exchanges, this "hero" enters a world that he has no business being in, making for some great movie moments.
 This is just fun action/comedy at its best.